yizhak-lab-ccg/CD38_Project/README.md

 - Exploratory analyses and visualization.

 ### 2. **Caushi et al. (NSCLC)**
-This notebook processes an NSCLC dataset to examine patient-specific and treatment-specific responses.
+This notebook performs scRNAseq analysis on a NSCLC dataset.
 Key steps include:
 - Quality control of scRNAseq data.
-- Statistical analyses and visualization of key findings.
+- Analysis and visualization.

 ## Prerequisites